AB-CE/abce/doc/Walk_through.rst

         self.last_utility = None

-The __init__ method is the method that is called when the agents are created (by the :meth:`abce.Simulation.build_agents` or :meth:`abce.Simulation.build_agents_from_file` method.)
+The init method is the method that is called when the agents are created (by the :meth:`abce.Simulation.build_agents`)
-In this method agents can access the simulation_parameters from the 'simulation_parameters.csv'.
+In this method agents can access the simulation_parameters given as parameters or agents_parameters.

-If the agents are built using :meth:`abce.Simulation.build_agents_from_file`.
-The agents can access the parameters in their row, in 'agents_parameters.csv', by agent_parameters in the __init__ function.

-Line 2 is compulsory to pass the parameters to the abce.
+If you build_agents and give a dictionary as `parameter`, the content of this will be made available to all agents.
+If you specify agents_parameters, which must be a list, then each agent gets one element of this list.

 With self.create the agent creates the good 'labor_endowment'.
 Any good can be created.
 Generally speaking.
-The __init__ method is the only place where it is consistent to create a good. (except for money, if you simulate a naive central bank).
+In order to have a phisically consistent economy goods should only be created in the init method.
+The good money is used in transactions.

 This agent class inherited :meth:`abce.Household.set_cobb_douglas_utility_function` from :class:`abce.Household`.
 With :meth:`abce.Household.set_cobb_douglas_utility_function` you can create a cobb-douglas function.
 Other functional forms are also available.

-self.prices is a dictionary, created by the modeler, that saves prices for specific goods.
-Here the price for labor is set to 1.

-In order to let the agent remember a simulation_parameter it has to be saved in the self domain the agent.  [#self]_
+In order to let the agent remember a simulation_parameter it has to be saved in the self domain the agent.

-There is a random number assigned to self.renter and self.last_utility is initialized with None.
-It is often necessary to initialize variable in the __init__ method to avoid errors in the first round.

-.. [#self] (self.number_of_firms = simulation_parameters['number_of_firms'])

 The action methods and a consuming Household
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~